jerichosy/ZeroAuth-Discord-Bot/README.md

 # ZeroAuth Discord Bot

-Authorization helper for friends in our ZeroTier network
+Authorization helper for friends in our ZeroTier network <br>

+Currently supports the ZeroTier Central API.
+There is an [older commit/version that supports ZTNET](https://github.com/jerichosy/ZeroAuth-Discord-Bot/tree/5542062d87133049539ee843a77de4602bcd05eb) instead.

 ### Setup

 1. Clone/download this repo.

-2. Use a virtual environment (`python -m venv venv`) and install the dependencies using `pip install -r requirements.txt`

-3. Configuration of this bot is done by creating a `config.py` file in the root directory where the bot is with the following template:
+2. Configuration of this bot is done by creating a `config.py` file in the root of the repo with the following template:

 ```python
 # Discord Bot